All posts

 Tax

-Permanent Establishment Risk: The Line Your CPA Might Not See
+Permanent Establishment Risk Your CPA Might Miss

 You fly to a client's country for a three-month engagement.
 You work from their office, attend their meetings, make decisions about project direction.
 You invoice from your home entity.
 Your CPA files your taxes based on where that entity is registered.

 But the country where you spent those three months may have a different view.
 From their perspective, you conducted substantial business activity on their soil.
 You used local resources.
 You made decisions with economic impact.
-Depending on the jurisdiction, this pattern can create what tax law calls a Permanent Establishment — and with it, a local tax obligation your home-country filing doesn't address.
+Depending on the jurisdiction, this pattern can create what tax law calls a Permanent Establishment, and with it, a local tax obligation your home-country filing doesn't address.

 What triggers a Permanent Establishment